 Most people who live paycheck to paycheck earn 1 source of income through their job.

-Adding a 2nd (or more) stream of income does wonders for your finances and helps you save money even faster.
-Best of all, this income can go straight towards your long term goals of paying off your home, building a college fund for your kids, or early retirement.
+Adding a 2nd (or more) stream of income improves for your finances and helps you save money even faster.
+Best of all, this income can go straight towards your long-term goals of paying off your home, building a college fund for your kids, or early retirement.

 Now, most people say they don’t have time to build a 2nd income but I think that’s crazy.

-If you don't have enough time, start tracking your daily activities and you'll be surpised at how much time you waste.
+If you don’t have enough time, start tracking your daily activities and you’ll be surprised at how much time you waste.